Luis García (footballer, born 1996)

-Luis Francisco García Varas (born 9 February 1996) is a Chilean footballer who plays as a midfielder for Cobreloa.
-He can operate as a defensive midfielder or a right-back.
+Luis Francisco García Varas (born 9 February 1996) is a Chilean footballer who plays as a midfielder.
+He can operate as a defensive midfielder or a right-back for Unión San Felipe.

 Club career

 Born in Cabildo, Chile, García joined the Santiago Wanderers youth ranks at the age of 13 and made his senior debut in the 2–2 away draw against Unión La Calera on 15 July 2015 for the Copa Chile.
 He was the team captain since 2021 and won both the 2017 Copa Chile and the 2019 Primera B de Chile.
 He left them in December 2022 after spending eight seasons with them at professional level.

-In 2023, García switched to Cobreloa and won the league title of the Primera B. He continued with them in the 2024 Chilean Primera División.
+In 2023, García switched to Cobreloa and won the league title of the Primera B. He continued with them in the 2024 Chilean Primera División and left them at the end of 2025.

+In February 2026, García signed with Unión San Felipe.

 International career

 García made an appearance for Chile at under-21 level in the 1–1 away draw against France on 1 Septiembre 2017.